natefinch/blogimport/README.md

     	convert HTML to markdown
   -no-blogger
     	remove blogger specific url
-  -slug
+  -no-slug
-    	use slug as file name
+    	-no-slug=false for not use slug as file name (default true) -static string
-  -static string
     	static directory for import images
 ```